lumenvox/speech-sample-python/README.md

 and faster than realtime streaming, but requires all the audio be sent at once, so may or may not be suitable for your use case.

+Partial results can be enabled using the `enable_partial_results` field in RecognitionSettings.
+They are turned off by default, but by setting `enable_partial_results.value` to `True`, partial results can be received.

 ## Text To Speech Example

 The `tts_example.py` script demonstrated a simple TTS synthesis.